Berkeley-Large-RAG/RAG-DS-Serve/README.md

 - Use a different `MASSIVE_SERVE_PORT` if firewall issues occur or one is already in use.
 - `DISKANN_NUM_THREADS` sets CPU threads for DiskANN search; 0 uses all logical CPUs.
 - `DISKANN_NODES_TO_CACHE` pins popular nodes in RAM; warmup further primes OS page cache.

+### Enabling Exact Search (Optional)

+"Exact Search" re-scores top candidates using a heavy encoder (GritLM) for higher accuracy but requires a GPU.
+To enable it:

+1. Open `massive_serve/api/backup.html`.
+2. Uncomment the "Exact Search" toggle block (search for "Exact Search").
+3. Uncomment the help text entry in the JavaScript `HELP_CONTENT` object.
+4. Ensure your server has GPU access (the backend automatically detects and uses it).